ARMmbed/time_series_database_doc/microsoft.md

 ![Configure Event Source screenshot](screenshots/microsoft/create_event_source_2.png)

-## 4. Feed the Event Hub from mbed Cloud data events
+## 4. Use Microsoft Functions to feed the Event Hub from mbed Cloud data events

-### 4a.
-Use Microsoft Functions

 In the Microsoft Azure left menu, click the **+** button, then go to **Compute** -> **Function App**.
 Name your function and click Create.